 Carpet Cleaning & More in Waco, Dallas, Harker Heights, Cedar Park, Allen & the State of Texas

 If you seem to be going through vacuum after vacuum, you may just think “they just don’t build them like they use too.”
 Maybe you should instead look at how you use your vacuum.
 The error may be the user and not the manufacturer.
-Heart of Texas Chem-Dry LLC hopes we were able to help point out some common mistakes that can be easily avoided in the future.
+Heart of Texas Chem-Dry hopes we were able to help point out some common mistakes that can be easily avoided in the future.
 With proper care of your vacuum cleaner, it will last longer and keep your carpets cleaner.
-For all of your carpet cleaning needs, contact Heart of Texas Chem-Dry LLC today.
+For all of your carpet cleaning needs, contact Heart of Texas Chem-Dry today.